Biologia Plantarum

 Biologia Plantarum is a peer-reviewed open-access scientific journal covering experimental botany.
 It was established in 1959 by the Czech plant physiologist Bohumil Němec.
-It is published by the Institute of Experimental Botany, Czech Academy of Sciences, but was previously published by Springer Science+Business Media until 2018.
+It is published by the Institute of Experimental Botany, Czech Academy of Sciences.
+The journal was distributed by Springer Science+Business Media until 2018.

 The editor-in-chief is Jana Pospíšilová (Czech Academy of Sciences).
 Since 2019, it is an open-access journal, whose articles are distributed under the terms of the Creative Commons BY-NC-ND licence.
 While the journal had a print version in the past, it is now only published online.

 Abstracting and indexing

 The journal is indexed and abstracted in the following bibliographic databases:

 According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.384.